 I (Christian Wüthrich) receive many enquiries concerning the possibility of doing a PhD at the University of Geneva under my supervision—about one every other week on average (actually, fewer now since this page has been up…).
-In order to facilitate the process, this page offers some information about admission, funding, and the infamous French exam, the ‘pré-doctorat’, and–finally–the viva.
+In order to facilitate the process, this page offers some information about admission, funding, the registration process, the infamous French exam, the ‘pré-doctorat’, and–finally–the viva.

 (1) The general procedure

 First, it is a necessary condition that your intended project falls within my research areas, broadly understood.
 These are philosophy of physics, philosophy of science, and metaphysics.
 Second, another necessary condition is that you have an MA degree (or are in the process of obtaining one).
 Third, I would generally expect that my PhD students write their thesis in English, though exceptionally French may be acceptable.
 In either case, I expect proficiency in English (oral and written).

 If you satisfy these conditions, and are interested in doing a PhD in my group, you may of course informally contact me.
 In order to fully determine whether I am also interested, I will need your CV (preferably in English, though French, German, or Italian is also acceptable), a project description (1-5 pages, preferably in English), a writing sample (necessarily in English, no more than 20 pages please), and (at least two but better) three letters of reference.
 The writing sample should be a philosophical essay which demonstrates your ability for analytical and hopefully original philosophical work.
 Ideal is an essay of perhaps 15 pages or so, but if you only have a shorter essay, this may be fine as well.
 Don’t hesitate to ask if you are uncertain.